-Handling adversely affected by overloading and imbalanced loads
+Handling adversely affected by overloading and imbalanced loads such as panniers, for example.

-- Do not exceed the permissible gross weight and be sure to comply with the instructions on loading. - Load correctly. (■ 86) - Stow luggage in genuine BMW Motorrad accessories such as side bags, for example. - " You can obtain additional information on luggage systems and how to secure them correctly from your authorised BMW Motorrad retailer.
+- Do not exceed the permissible gross weight and be sure to comply with the instructions on loading. - Load correctly (■ 82). - Stow luggage in genuine BMW Motorrad accessories

+" You can obtain additional information on luggage systems and how to secure them correctly from your authorised BMW Motorrad retailer.